University of Pristina (1969–1999): 1990–1998

-The Serbian politician and later national leader Slobodan Milošević successfully exploited the Kosovo issue to propel himself into the Presidency of Serbia in 1989.
-At the end of the 1980s, at his doing, the constitution of Serbia was changed and the autonomy of Kosovo curtailed.
+At the end of the 1980s, at the behest of Slobodan Milošević, the constitution of Serbia was changed and the autonomy of Kosovo curtailed.

 Management of provincial universities, University of Priština and the Novi Sad, located in Vojvodina, was transferred from provincial authorities to Belgrade.
 The University of Priština was a key target for repression.
 As with other education in Kosovo at the time, the University's existing curriculum was abolished and replaced with a new one devised in Belgrade.
 Albanian lecturers and students widely refused to accept the new curricula and educational changes imposed by the Serbian Parliament, also protesting against the ongoing curtailment of Kosovar autonomy in general.
 Consequently, many Albanian lecturers were accused of breaking the Serbian education laws, dismissed and replaced by Serbs.
 In some cases dismissal was done under other pretexts (such as, for example, "for leaving the faculty building during working hours").
 The Rector, Professor Ejup Statovci, was imprisoned after writing a letter asking for the university buildings to be returned to the Albanian faculty and students.
 His Serbian replacement, Professor Radivoje Papović, explained the official reasoning for the changes made at the University: